milkyware/milkyware.github.io/_posts/2024-10-07-automating-scanning-for-secrets.md

 There are several tools available to automate this process from open-source such as **[GitLeaks](https://github.com/gitleaks/gitleaks)**, to paid services such as **[SpectralOps](https://spectralops.io/features/)** and even built-in to some developer platforms such as **[Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/repos/security/configure-github-advanced-security-features?view=azure-devops&tabs=yaml)**.

 For this post, I will demonstrate integrating **GitLeaks with Azure Pipelines** to automate scanning for secrets.
-GitLeaks is a fantastic open-source tool, actively maintained by many contributors, and is designed to detect hardcoded secrets like API keys and credentials in your Git repositories.
+GitLeaks is a fantastic open-source tool, actively maintained by many contributors, and is designed to detect hard-coded secrets like API keys and credentials in your Git repositories.

 ``` bash
 docker run --rm -v /local/path/to/repo:/mnt zricethezav/gitleaks:latest git /mnt